Davidevlops/JS-DSA/Data-structures-trees.md

 - **Binary Tree:** A binary node has at most two children (left and right).

-- **Binary Search Tree (BST):** A binary tree with the additional property that the left child is less than the parent node and the right child is greater.
+- **Binary Search Tree (BST):** A binary Search Tree is a binary tree with the additional property that the left child is less than the parent node and the right child is greater.

-- **Heaps:** A weighted graph is a type of graph in which each edge has an associated numerical value called a weight or a cost.
-These weights represent quantitative measures of the relationships between pairs of nodes in the graph.
-Weighted graphs provide additional information about the strength, distance, or any other relevant metric of the connections between nodes.

-- **B-trees:** An unweighted graph is a type of graph in which edges do not have any associated numerical value or weight.
-Unweighted graphs simply indicate the presence or absence of connections between pairs of nodes without considering any specific weight or cost associated with those connections.
+- **Balanced Trees:** A balanced Trees is a tree that maintain a balanced structure to ensure efficient operations, like AVL trees and Red-Black trees.

+- **Heaps:** Complete binary trees used to implement priority queues, with properties like the min-heap or max-heap.

+- **B-trees:** Trees used to store dynamic sets of strings, useful for tasks like autocomplete and spell checking.

 - **Tries:** A cyclic graph is a type of graph that contains at least one cycle, which is a closed path in the graph where the starting node and ending node are the same.
 In other words, a cyclic graph is a graph that has a sequence of edges that forms a loop, allowing traversal from a node back to itself by following the edges of the cycle.